Willis Tower: Site selection

 Sears, Roebuck & Co. had occupied an office complex on Chicago's west side since 1906.
 The existing offices were inadequate by 1966, prompting Sears executives to begin searching for a new site.
 By 1969, Sears was the largest retailer in the world, with about 350,000 employees.
 Sears executives quickly determined that a new headquarters complex in the suburbs was infeasible, since it would require relocating about 7,000 employees.
 Instead, Sears executives decided to consolidate the thousands of employees in offices distributed throughout the Chicago area into one building on the western edge of Chicago's Loop.

-Sears asked its outside counsel, Arnstein, Gluck, Weitzenfeld & Minow (now known as Arnstein & Lehr, LLP) to suggest a location.
+Sears asked its outside counsel, Arnstein, Gluck, Weitzenfeld & Minow (now known as Saul Ewing LLP) to suggest a location.
 The firm consulted with local and federal authorities and the applicable law, then offered Sears two options.
 The first option was the Goose Island area northwest of the Loop, but Sears's vice president of real estate, Matthew J. Stacom, rejected this proposal.
 The other was a two-block area in the Loop, bounded by Franklin Street on the east, Jackson Boulevard on the south, Wacker Drive on the west, and Adams Street on the north.
 Though the site was more centrally located, it was also relatively small, with about 55000 ft2.
 Bernard Feinberg, Albert I. Rubenstein, and Philip Teinowitz had assembled that site over the previous five years, but they had failed to acquire a neighboring 74,000 ft2 lot from bus company Greyhound Lines.